nitsanavni/katas/mindmap/plan.md

 # in

+- conclusion - there should be a single place where the stdio is handled - e.g. allow/disallow typing to appear on screen / listen to "keypress" events
+  - `stdio` module
 - need a debug log that doesn't interfere with stdout
 - move all transforms under sudfolder
 - replace escape with 'h'